 Commercial Metals (CMC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the manufacturer and recycler of steel and metal products had lost 7.76% over the past month, lagging the Basic Materials sector's loss of 5.61% and the S&P 500's gain of 0.85% in that time.
+Prior to today's trading, shares of the manufacturer and recycler of steel and metal products had lost 5.04% over the past month.
+This has was narrower than the Basic Materials sector's loss of 5.41% and lagged the S&P 500's gain of 1.07% in that time.

-Wall Street will be looking for positivity from Commercial Metals as it approaches its next earnings report date.
-The company is expected to report EPS of $1.84, down 29.5% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.15 billion, down 14.57% from the year-ago period.
+Investors will be hoping for strength from Commercial Metals as it approaches its next earnings release.
+On that day, Commercial Metals is projected to report earnings of $1.84 per share, which would represent a year-over-year decline of 29.5%.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.15 billion, down 14.57% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $7.77 per share and revenue of $8.58 billion, which would represent changes of -5.13% and -3.79%, respectively, from the prior year.

-Any recent changes to analyst estimates for Commercial Metals should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Commercial Metals.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Commercial Metals is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Commercial Metals has a Forward P/E ratio of 5.64 right now.
-Its industry sports an average Forward P/E of 7.54, so we one might conclude that Commercial Metals is trading at a discount comparatively.
+Digging into valuation, Commercial Metals currently has a Forward P/E ratio of 5.8.
+For comparison, its industry has an average Forward P/E of 7.8, which means Commercial Metals is trading at a discount to the group.

 The Steel - Producers industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 34, which puts it in the top 14% of all 250+ industries.
+This group has a Zacks Industry Rank of 61, putting it in the top 25% of all 250+ industries.